MINISTRY OF PETROLEUM & NATURAL GAS

 Restriction:

-No petroleum shall be imported into India by land unless it is
+- No petroleum shall be imported into India by land unless it is brought in through places specifically authorized for this purpose by the Central Government.

 26. Declaration, Certificate, and Licence to be Furnished for Importing Petroleum by Land: